Newlyn, UK

 All products

-• Our sardines are real all-rounders!
-You can eat them straight from the can—perfect for a quick, tasty snack.
-Whether you go for sardines in olive oil, with chili, lemon, or spicy tomato sauce, they’re all delicious on a cracker or just as they are.
-Want to use them in a dish?
-No problem!
-Canned sardines are perfect for salads, pasta dishes, sandwiches, or even stews.
-Looking for more inspiration?
-Check out our recipes on the recipe page!
+• Our sardines are true all-rounders!
+You can eat them straight from the can – ideal for a quick, delicious snack.
+Whether you choose sardines in olive oil, with chili, lemon or spicy tomato sauce, they are all delicious on a cracker or just as they are.

-• Sardines are little powerhouses from the sea!
-As an oily fish, they are packed with healthy omega-3 fatty acids like EPA and DHA, which your body cannot produce on its own.
-These essential fatty acids support brain function and keep your heart and blood vessels in top condition.
-Maar er is meer: sardines bevatten ook meer calcium, ijzer en vitamine B12 dan veel andere vissoorten.
-Perfect dus voor pescetariërs of iedereen die een gezonde boost wil.
-En wist je dat de olijfolie waarin onze sardines zitten, rijk is aan onverzadigde vetten en vitamine E?
-Samen maken ze van onze sardines niet alleen een smaakvolle, maar ook een supergezonde toevoeging aan elke maaltijd!
+• Sardines are small powerhouses from the sea!
+As a fatty fish, they are packed with healthy omega-3 fatty acids like EPA and DHA, which your body cannot produce on its own.
+These essential fatty acids support your brain function and keep your cardiovascular system in top condition.

-• Sardines are typically eaten with the skin and bones, and that’s perfectly fine!
-They are carefully cleaned and filleted, and through the canning process, the skin and bones become wonderfully soft over time.
-You can eat them safely, often without even noticing the bones.
-In fact, the bones are what make sardines so healthy, as they are packed with vitamins and minerals, such as calcium.
+• Sardines are usually eaten bones and all - and that's perfectly fine!
+They are carefully cleaned and filleted, and the canning process makes the skin and bones wonderfully soft over time.
+So you can eat them safely, and probably without even noticing.
+These bones actually make sardines more healthy, as they are packed with vitamins and minerals like calcium.

 bg